JimmyKenMerchant/RaspberryPi/README.md

 ```
 Note that ACR is not my invention, and it has been used by wise developers.
 One advantage is ACR is close to the flowchart on paper to write the system.

+7. Security of System.
+Security of computer system will be in danger in several situations.
+First, any main memory rewriting is occurred by any input/output transaction, such as something from a keyboard or a Internet connection.
+Intentional memory overflow is a renowned technique among invaders.
+Second, instructions rewrote by invaders are executed.
+Then finally, your computer system is manipulated in bad manner.
+In this system, I am trying to make limited space for input/output transaction, called HEAP, which should never be executed.
+Framebuffer is assigned by VideoCoreIV, and this space should never be executed too.
+Plus, I treated memory overflow not to be done intentionally.

 **INSTALL**

 * On Raspbian Command Line (Linux Bash)